-Almost three years ago, my family and I decided to start living a minimalist life.
+Several years ago, my family and I decided to pursue minimalism.
 Since then, we have tried to remove all of the possessions from our home that are not essential.
 In doing so, we have found new opportunity to spend our time, energy, and finances on the things that are most important to us.

-Here are 15 Clutter Busting Routines that we have found particularly helpful in our home:
+Here are 15 Clutter Busting Routines we have found helpful in our home:

 1. Place junk mail immediately into a recycling bin.
 Take note of the natural flow of mail into your home.
 Placing a recycling container prior to your “mail drop-off zone” can catch most of that junk mail before it even reaches your counter.
 And as an added bonus, you’ll begin to look through less of it too (think advertisements).

 2. Store kitchen appliances out of sight.
 Toasters, can openers, coffee makers… they all take up space.
-And while it may not seem like much space by looking at them, the first time you prepare dinner on a counter without them present, you’ll quickly notice the difference.
+And while it may not seem like much space by looking at them, the first time you prepare dinner on a counter without them present, you’ll quickly notice the difference when you have a minimalist kitchen.
 If you think it’s going to be a hassle putting them away every morning, don’t.
 It takes less than 6 seconds to put each appliance away… once you’ve found a home for it that is.